ParticulateFlow/Palabos-PFM/README.md

 ### MRT dynamics

 In Palabos, the relaxation rates for MRT dynamics are preset to values from literature.
-However, most people nowadays use either the TRT relaxation from Ginzburg et al. or the relaxation rates from Pan et al. (2006).
+However, most people nowadays use either the TRT relaxation by Ginzburg et al. (2008) or the relaxation rates of Pan et al. (2006).
 Those two settings can now be used by defining
 ```
 #define MRT_USE_TRT_RELAXATION
 ```